darcy202/bluemix-ghost/README.md

 - US South
 - United Kingdom

-**Note: **This will not work out of the box in the Sydney region, due to the MySQL DB (from ClearDB) dependency not being available in the Sydney region.
+**Note:** This will not work out of the box in the Sydney region, due to the MySQL DB (from ClearDB) dependency not being available in the Sydney region.
+To run this in the Sydney region, you will need to manually create a MySQL instance named ghost-mysql-db.
-However, manual steps can be taken to create a MySQL service in this region.

 ## File storage